 9. A row and column label are probably negatively associated if they are on opposite sides of the origin

 Here's another example.
 The correct way to read this visualization is that Yahoo is, in relative terms, stronger than Google on Fun.
 However, if you look at the raw data it shows that Google is much more fun than Yahoo (54% versus 28%).
-The reason that Yahoo has stronger association with Fun is that it is its second best performing attribute (with 29% for Easy-to-use).
+The reason that Yahoo has a stronger association with Fun is that it is its second best-performing attribute (with 29% for Easy-to-use).
 By contrast, while Google is twice as fun as Yahoo, it scores three times as high on High quality, and High performance, which are on the opposite side of the map, and this is what drags Google away from Yahoo.

 10. The further a point from the origin, the stronger their positive or negative association

 The visualization below shows the movement of Yahoo's perceptions from 2012 to 2017, with the arrowhead showing 2017 and the base of the arrow showing 2012.
 The obvious way to read this is that Yahoo has become more fun, more innovative, and easier to use.
 However, such a conclusion would be misplaced.